Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 Phuket

-Phuket is an island province that is famous for its stunning beaches, crystal-clear waters, and laid-back lifestyle.
-It has a large expat community, particularly in the areas of Kathu, Rawai, and Chalong, where many expats own businesses and properties.
+Phuket is an island province famous for its stunning beaches, crystal-clear waters, and laid-back lifestyle.
+It has a large expat community, particularly in Kathu, Rawai, and Chalong, where many expats own businesses and properties.

 Chiang Mai

-Chiang Mai is a city located in north Thailand that is known for its rich history, beautiful temples, and peaceful way of life.
+Chiang Mai is a major province located up north, known for its rich history, beautiful temples, and peaceful way of life.

 Over the years, Chiang Mai has especially become popular among retirees and digital nomads, who enjoy the city’s affordable cost of living and relaxed atmosphere.